c3lang/c3c/README.md

 For a sytem-wide installation, run the following as root: `cmake --install .`

+#### Compiling on Fedora

+1. Install required project dependencies: `dnf install cmake clang git llvm llvm-devel lld lld-devel ncurses-devel`
+2. Optionally, install additional dependencies: `dnf install libcurl-devel zlib-devel libzstd-devel libxml2-devel libffi-devel`
+3. Clone the C3C repository: `git clone https://github.com/c3lang/c3c.git`
+    - If you only need the latest commit, you may want to make a shallow clone: `git clone https://github.com/c3lang/c3c.git --depth=1`
+4. Enter the C3C directory: `cd c3c`
+5. Create a build directory and navigate into it: `mkdir build && cd build`
+6. Create the CMake build cache.
+The Fedora repositories provide `.so` libraries for lld, so you need to set the C3_LINK_DYNAMIC flag: `cmake .. -DC3_LINK_DYNAMIC=1`
+7. Build the project: `cmake --build .`

+The c3c binary should be created in the build directory.
+You can try it out by running some sample code: `./c3c compile ../resources/examples/hash.c3`

 #### Compiling on other Linux / Unix variants

 1. Install CMake.